fmoliveira/mailerlite-sdk-nodejs/README.md

 # MailerLite SDK for Node.js

 ## **DISCLAIMER: The MailerLite API has been upgraded with breaking changes, making this library deprecated.
-This project is not maintained anymore because I'm not using MailerLite anymore.**
+This project is not maintained anymore because I've quit using MailerLite.**

 [![NPM package][nodei-image]][nodei-url]
 [![NPM package][npm-image]][npm-url]